 It's even more so if the deceased was not a resident of the area, as non- resident fees are sometimes charged.

 You might want to consider a natural burial ground, such as a woodland, instead.
 These are often much cheaper than a traditional cemetery.
-To find a natural burial ground, see the Natural Death Centre (external website).
+Find a natural burial ground (external link) , by visiting the Natural Death Centre website.

 For more ways to reduce the cost of a funeral, Down to Earth (external website) and Natural Death Centre (external website).